yonghoow/firstsfc/README.md

 # firstsfc

 We stop at Vue Reference.
-Section: Vue Built-in Attributes
+Section: Vue Built-in Components
-Subsection: Vue 'ref' Attribute
+Subsection: <Teleport>

 This template should help get you started developing with Vue 3 in Vite.